dinkumoil/cuda_file_type_profile/readme/readme.txt

 When CudaText runs the first time after plugin's installation, the plugin will create a default config file in the CudatText settings directory.
 It contains a template profile for Batch script files but lacks the values for all possible settings.
-Set them, especially the "encoding" key according to your needs.
+Set them, especially the "encoding" key, according to your needs.

 Possible values for the "encoding" setting you can find in the CudaText wiki, see here: http://wiki.freepascal.org/CudaText#Encodings